lix2ng/qr123/README.md

 Reading becomes slower but none needs a retry.

 3. [All-light](all-light.png): worst case with all data bits as light dots.
-This one is more challenging than the all-dark case.
+This one is a bit more challenging than the all-dark case.
 Reading is even slower and 2 readers need retries but none fails.
+It seems the retries are for better alignment -- if you carefully fill the scan area with the code the read will be successful at the first try.

-Some old readers may experience more retries on all-light and all-dark cases, because these are contrived extreme cases, not real data.
+Some old readers may experience some retries on all-light and all-dark cases, because these are contrived extreme cases, not real data.

 ## References